eclipse-ecsp/.github/README.md

 - **workflow-dependencies-update.yml**
   Automatically updates the `DEPENDENCIES` file using Eclipse Dash and creates a pull request if changes are detected.

+- **workflow-eol-analysis.yml**
+  It helps identify dependencies that are either EOL or approaching their end-of-life date.
+  * creates a pull request if any eol dependencies are found(only schedule run).
+  * create workflow summary with eol details
+  * comment on the pr with eol report if the workflow event is pull_request

 ## Actions

 - **import-gpg-key**